Spockuto/blog/src/log_coffee/chapter_2.md

 }
 ```
 Rough logic behind the code
-* Create our own stack (ironic) and push the entire tree.
+* Create our stack (ironic) and push the entire tree.
-* Keep poping the values of the stack until its empty
+* Keep popping the values of the stack until its empty
   * If the node is a `Leaf`, you don't need to do anything since Rust can drop it safely.
   * If the node is a `SubTree(Vec<Tree>)`, we collect all the subtrees in the vec and push them into the stack.
 This is achieved by `children.drain(..)`.
 Now, we have to make `node` safe to drop.
 Luckily, Rust saves us again here, since it allocates the same amount of memory for each value type in an `enum` and so we can easily replace the value at `node` with a `Tree::Leaf`

 Given this, when the stack is empty, all references of `Tree::SubTree` would have been replaced by `Tree::Leaf` and the tree would be safe to drop without any recursion.
 Or so I thought.